Theme Library Setup Tutorial

 - Correct the theme structure

-- Re-create the ZIP package
+- Re-create the archive (or rebuild with

-- Upload again
+npx keycloakify build) - Upload again

 Step 4: Publish Your Theme